Dr. Krista Nabar, Executive Director (she/her)

 Meagan’s specializations include but are not limited to:

 Meagan views therapy as a collaborative process, and welcomes feedback and working together in each session, to ensure the process is beneficial.
 Meagan’s approach to therapy is Adlerian, which is based on the premise that people are social beings to be looked at in the context of their environment.
 She also believes that family systems play an important role in the client’s life, and in relationships.
 Meagan believes in working together to help understand and improve life, within the social context in which the client lives.
 She uses a variety of strategies, which may include processing of thoughts and feelings, role play, examining family history and patterns, and homework where appropriate.
 Meagan believes that all individuals have within themselves the capacity for growth, through understanding their relationships and working on themselves as a whole.
 Meagan is continuously training and learning more to improve the therapeutic process.
 Meagan’s interests include sexual issues between partners, finding ways to talk about sex in relationships, feeling more comfortable dealing with sexual issues, infertility, affairs within relationships, and communication regarding a variety of sexual issues, among many others.

-AnneMarie Sapko is the Administrative Coordinator of CSWC and handles the office’s scheduling and billing functions.
+AnneMarie Sapko is CSWC’s Office Manager.
 She has a Bachelor’s degree in Psychology from the University of Buffalo and has a background in Human Resources and administration/customer service.
 AnneMarie is a long-time volunteer with Girl Scouts, most recently as Area Cookie Coordinator for the Cary/Morrisville area, and in her spare time enjoys paper crafting, reading, writing, and spending time with family and friends.